Michael Henke

 Michael Henke (born 27 April 1957) is a German football coach and a former player.
-He is the current caretaker of Arminia Bielefeld.
 His most notable post was managing 1.
 FC Kaiserslautern in the 2005–06 season for 14 games.
 He has spent much of his career working as assistant to Ottmar Hitzfeld.
 After spending the 2009 season with Köln, Henke moved to Iran in order to become Esteghlal's coach for the 2011–12 season.
-He was reunited with his former player, Ferydoon Zandi, whom he signed to 1.
-FC Kaiserslautern back in 2005.
-On 15 August 2012, he became Aston Villa's Head of European scouting.
+He was reunited with his former player, Ferydoon Zandi, whom he signed to Kaiserslautern back in 2005.
+On 15 August 2012, he became Aston Villa's head of European scouting.

+On 19 November 2024, he was appointed as the assistant coach of Grasshopper Club Zurich's new head coach Tomas Oral.
+He departed Grasshoppers on 24 June 2025, following the end of the season.